-If you are operating a farmed animal sanctuary in the United States and have been granted 501(c)3 nonprofit status, you must then consider how to best implement the Americans With Disabilities Act (ADA) in all aspects of your organization.
+If you are operating a An animal sanctuary that primarily cares for rescued animals that were farmed by humans. in the United States and have been granted 501(c)3 A non-governmental organization whose primary purpose is something other than selling goods or services. status, you must then consider how to best implement the Americans With Disabilities Act (The Americans With Disabilities Act, a law that governs accessibility requirements for organizations in the United States.) in all aspects of your organization.
 The ADA defines disability as a physical or mental limitation that substantially impairs a major life activity, such as seeing, hearing, walking, breathing, doing manual tasks, standing, lifting, working, thinking, and also includes protections for people with epilepsy, diabetes, multiple sclerosis, major depression, and bipolar disorder.

 Although providing expanded accessibility at your organization might seem daunting given the rest of your sanctuary’s daily concerns and the needs of your residents, consider that according to the US Census Bureau, nearly one in five Americans has a disability.
-That’s a lot of people to spread your sanctuary’s mission to, provided that they are given due consideration!
+That’s a lot of people to spread your sanctuary’s The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. to, provided that they are given due consideration!

 ADA enforcement takes into account that certain accommodations may not be possible for every organization, but there are many reasonably inexpensive (or even free!) ways that a sanctuary can be made more accessible.